thalim-glam/WD_Scheduler5/README.md

-# Work Day Scheduler Starter Code
+# Tasneem's Work Day Scheduler

 ## Description

 This is a "Work day scheduler", the 5th challenge/homework for UC Berkley coding boot camp.
-- The name of this challenge "WDth_Scheduler5" simply reflect my work day scheduler.
+- The name of this challenge "WDth_Scheduler5" simply reflect my work day scheduler :D
 - This project helped me to learn more about how jQuery works in JavaScript, how to do dynamic programming and how localstorage works.

 ## Installation